Understanding HIPAA Incidental Disclosures: Examples and Best Practices

 4. Email Mishaps: An employee sends an email containing PHI to the wrong recipient due to auto-fill errors or selecting the incorrect email address from the contact list.

-5. Paper Records Left Unattended: Patient files or documents containing PHI are left unattended in public areas, such as waiting rooms or consultation rooms, allowing unauthorized individuals to view the information.
+5. Paper Records Left Unattended: Patient files or documents containing PHI are left unattended in public areas of many health care providers, such as waiting rooms or consultation rooms, allowing unauthorized individuals to view the information.

-6. Electronic Device Theft: Theft or loss of electronic devices such as laptops or smartphones containing unencrypted PHI, potentially leading to unauthorized access to patient information.
+6. Electronic Device Theft: Theft or loss of electronic devices such as laptops or smartphones containing unencrypted PHI, potentially leading to unauthorized access to a patient’s medical chart information, or other sensitive information.

-1. Employee Security Awareness Training: Provide comprehensive HIPAA training to all staff members, emphasizing the importance of confidentiality and the potential consequences of incidental disclosures.
+1. Employee Security Awareness Training: Provide comprehensive HIPAA training to all staff members, emphasizing the importance of confidentiality, the potential consequences of incidental disclosures, and the requirements for covered entity’s safeguards.

 6. Regular Audits and Risk Assessments: Conduct regular audits and risk assessments to identify potential vulnerabilities in data handling practices and address them promptly.

-Your clients trust you with their private medical information, but security breaches are increasing.
+Your clients trust you with their private medical information, but security breaches at health care providers are increasing.
 In 2023, over 109 million healthcare records were breached, as compared to 2022’s 55 million records.

 Even small practices can end up on the Wall of Shame.
 For example, if you’ve been keeping records for six years and adding 8 new clients per month, you could impact over 500 individuals in case of a breach.